Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 These 100% vegan and organic hamburgers are going to seduce you through their originality and healthy aspects.

-Whether you eat on-site or takeaways, funny names such as the Wrestler, the Tourist, Aunt Monique, the Little Edgy or the Nutcase are sure to whet your appetite.
+Whether you eat on-site or takeaways, funny names such as the Rockeuse, the Allumé, or Cocorico are sure to whet your appetite.

-What we like: a restaurant an innovative concept, its affordable vegan burgers.
+What we like: a restaurant with an innovative concept, and its affordable vegan burgers.

 What we like a little less: it’s fast food; like it or leave it.